Every once in a while, you hear about a home health remedy that’s so wacky, it has to be real. Why? Well, because nobody would believe it otherwise.

 - It looks infected.
 If the wart looks red and puss-filled, or it’s cracking and bleeding, that’s concerning.
 The wart could be infected, and that fluid could allow the virus causing the wart to spread to other parts of your skin.

 - The wart is changing color.
-Treat a wart that changes color the same way you would a mole and make an appointment with your doctor.
+Treat a wart that changes color the same way you would a mole and make an appointment with a doctor immediately.